tebryaev/docker-control/README.md

 # Docker Control Scripts

-This repository provides utility scripts to simplify managing Docker containers.
-They're especially useful if you frequently need to stop containers or enter their environments.
+This repository provides utility scripts to simplify the management of Docker containers.
+These scripts are particularly useful if you frequently need to stop containers or enter their environments.

 ## Scripts

 ### docker-stop

-Stops a specified Docker container by its name or all currently running containers.
+This script stops a specified Docker container by its name or ID, or all currently running containers.

 **Usage**:

 - To stop a specific container:
     ```bash
-    docker-stop <container_name>
+    docker-stop <container_name_or_id>
     ```

     Example: